 Awarded to the senior with the most outstanding record in art, based on artistic activities and production, as determined by the Upper School art instructor.

-Senior Music Award: Hunter Vujevic (Vocal) and Andrew DeLaney (Instrumental)
+Senior Music Award: Solana Delgado (Vocal) and Jackson Glanton (Instrumental)

 Awarded to the seniors with the most outstanding record in music, based on musical activities and productions determined by the Upper School music instructors.

 Senior Drama Award: Anya Haynes